-Heart failure causes shortness of breath during exertion (see Heart Failure).
+Heart failure causes shortness of breath during exertion (see page Heart Failure).
 Lying flat, especially at night, makes breathing difficult.
 Sitting up allows backed-up fluid to drain out of the upper part of the lungs, restoring normal breathing.
 About 5% of people with aortic regurgitation have chest pain due to an inadequate blood supply to the heart muscle (angina), especially at night.

 The pulse, sometimes called a collapsing pulse, is momentarily strong, then disappears quickly because the blood leaks backward through the aortic valve, causing blood pressure to decrease sharply.

 Chest x-ray and electrocardiography (ECG) usually show signs of an enlarged heart.
 Coronary angiography is done before surgery because about 20% of people with severe aortic regurgitation also have coronary artery disease.
 First-degree relatives (that is, parents, siblings, or children) of people with a bicuspid valve should also be screened because 20 to 30% will be similarly affected.

 People who have had a valve replacement are given antibiotics before surgical, dental, or medical procedures (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the risk of infection of the heart valve.